-The Mock Exam consists of two 100-mark mock exam papers that provides a realistic test of your exam readiness.
+The Mock Exam is a 100-mark mock exam paper which is structured in the same way as the CP3 exam - containing advance reading material plus a question paper that should be undertaken within a 3 hour time period.
+It is available for students as a realistic test of your exam readiness.
 It is based on the Mock Exam from last year but it has been updated to reflect any changes to the Syllabus, Core Reading and examination format.